Dance

 Year 1

-I look forward to touching base with you all in another couple of weeks.
+Lastly, this week is parent teacher interviews and I look forward to touching base with you all.

 Miss Ellie Charlton